Abhijith-Kolanu/ai-voice-agent/README.md

 This repository documents my progress through the **#30DaysofVoiceAgents with Murf AI** challenge.
 It is a web-based, voice-first conversational AI agent that allows a user to speak a question and receive a spoken response from an AI.

 The UI is designed as a sleek, modern web interface inspired by mobile applications, featuring clear visual states and a dynamic chat log.
+Full responsiveness for mobile devices is a planned future enhancement.

 ---

 ##  STATUS: DAY 13 of 30